crcn/tandem-old/README.md

 <br />

 > This repository is _temporarily_ private until bugs the UX have been worked out.
+Please do not share the distribution while Tandem is in _Preview_ mode.
+I'd like to make sure that the app is solid before public testing. 🙂

 <br />